 If you leave to coast go up to the Drakensberg mountains.
 Totally different landscape - high mountains with some really nice walking trails.

-Unfortunately I never made it up to the Kruger National Parc, but I heard the it is more than worth to go there as well! over 10 years ago
+Unfortunately I never made it up to the Kruger National Parc, but I heard the it is more than worth to go there as well! about 11 years ago

 Hi there, having lived in Cape Town for 25 years, I am struggling to keep the list down to 5 but here goes:

 1. Climb up Table Mountain - I wouldn't recommend you go up Platteklip Gorge (very rocky and steep), a far more scenic way is to climb up from Kirstenbosch Botanical Gardens and make your way across the escarpment to the Cable Car Station).
 You can take the (revolving) Cable Car down for a different experience.
 After the climb a good place too cool down is Clifton Beach... but beware of the ice cold water!

 2. Go to the wineries around Stellenbosch and Franschhoek.
 The mountain scenery is simply stunning there (I went to university in Stellenbosch).
 Some lovely wineries are Lanzarac, Spier and Boschendal Estate.

 3. Go to a Game Reserve - the best game reserves are up north, if you have a big budget go to one of the big Private Reserves (like Sabi Sabi - http://www.sabisabi.com/) adjacent to Kruger National Park.
 If you don't we have had fantastic experiences at Pilanesberg (not too far from Johannesburg and far easier on the wallet!)

 4. Drive down the Garden Route - this route leading from Cape Town up the east coast to Plettenberg Bay is simply stunning.
 Beautiful places to stay along the way are Knysna, Sedgfield and Wilderness.
 Hire a kayak and explore these towns by water - theres a lot of it!